pedromassango/flutter-bottomAppBar/README.md

-# flutter_bottom_app_bar
+# Flutter: BottomAppBar with TabBarView

 A new Flutter project that show how to use BottomNavigationBar with TabBarView to create a navigation items with fragments.
+Watch the tutorial video on Youtube: https://www.youtube.com/watch?v=31WHkRuMuPw

 ## Getting Started